-The predictor for the spatial displacement (p_2, p_y) is computed using displacement vectors taken from a region of support (ROS).
+The predictor for the spatial displacement (p_2, p_v) is computed using displacement vectors taken from a region of support (ROS).
 The ROS includes previously coded blocks that are close spatially and temporally.
 First, the time delay for the current block is transmitted.
-Then, the spatial displacement assigned to blocks in the ROS are selected in case their time delay coincides with the time delay of the current block.
+Then, the spatial displacement assigned to blocks in the ROS is selected in case their time delay coincides with the time delay of the current block.
 The result is sorted in descending order of the correlations between the spatial displacement parameters of the current block and the blocks of the ROS.
 These correlations can be measured off-line for the set of training sequences by conventional block matching with the immediately preceding frames.

 According to one example embodiment, the predictor is formed by taking the median from the first three of the sorted spatial displacement vectors.
 In case there are fewer than three displacement vectors available, only the first displacement vector is used as the predictor if it exists.
-Otherwise, it may be assumed that the predictor is set to zero.
-For more details on prediction techniques for long-term memory MCP systems, reference may be made to T. Wiegand, X. Zhang and B. Girod, "Block Based Hybrid Video Coding Using Motion-Compensated Long-Term Memory Prediction," Proc.
-PCS, Berlin, Germany, for publication September 1997, attached hereto as an appendix.
+Otherwise, to S segments, where S is a positive integer.
+For most 45 it may be assumed that the predictor is set to zero.
+For more details on prediction techniques for long-term memory MCP systems, reference may be made to T. Wiegand, X. Zhang and B. Girod, "Block Based Hybrid Video Coding Using Motion-Compensated Long-Term Memory Prediction, Proc.
+PCS, Berlin, Germany, for publication September

 FIG. 3 illustrates another embodiment of an interframe predictor, also in accordance with the present invention.
 This embodiment of FIG. 3 uses a number of frame memories that are arranged using the memory control and in addition to that using a motion compensation unit.
-The frames do not one and ending with the frame which is decoded N time 45 need to be of equal size.
+The frames do not need to be of equal size.
 Reference coordinate systems are given in correspondence to the video input signal.
-The motion parameters which are input to the memory control and motion compensation unit are used to generate reference frames according to polynomial motion models, for ries using a scheme presumed by encoder and decoder.
-In 50 instance, affine or bilinear motion models.
+The motion parameters which are input to the memory control and motion compensation unit are used to generate reference frames according to polynomial motion models, for instance, affine or bilinear motion models.
 Techniques employed as for Sprites or GMC may as well be utilized to generate reference frames for arrangement in the frame memories.
 Common with all these techniques is that the polynomial motion models have to be transmitted as side information.

 The frame memory may also constitute frames generated by Background Memory estimators.
 Other layers than the background may also be used to generate reference frames.
 As in the previously described paragraph, the frames in the frame memory do not need to be of equal size.
 For frames referring to layers, reference frames may also be generated relating to video object planes (VOPs), as specified in MPEG-4.
-The frame memory may constitute, for instance, a complete video object (VO) which itself may contain several based or a combination of both.
-The region-based multiple frame predictor constitutes the capability to perform motioncompensated prediction using polynomial models, which are, for instance, affine or bilinear motion models.
-In most cases, the regions are arbitrarily shaped and of larger size 5 than the blocks in H.263 or MPEG-4, and their contours have to be transmitted as side information.
+The frame memory may constitute, for instance, a complete video object (VO) which itself may contain several VOPs

+The multiple frame predictor may be block-based (conforming to H.263 or MPEG-4) or it may be region-based or a combination of both.
+The region-based multiple frame predictor constitutes the capability to perform motion-compensated prediction using polynomial models, which are, for instance, affine or bilinear motion models.
+In most cases, the regions are arbitrarily shaped and of larger size than the blocks in H.263 or MPEG-4, and their contours have to be transmitted as side information.
 However, the implementation discussed herewith does not place such restrictions.